 Discovery

 This is a strong description with excellent trigger term coverage and clear disambiguation from related skills.
-Its main weakness is that the 'what' portion could be more specific about the concrete actions performed (e.g., generating templates, populating data fields, creating URL structures).
-The explicit 'when' guidance and cross-reference to seo-audit are notable strengths.
+Its main weakness is that the 'what it does' portion could be more specific about concrete actions (e.g., generating templates, populating data fields, creating URL structures) rather than stating the high-level goal.
+The explicit 'when to use' guidance and cross-reference to seo-audit are notable strengths.

 Suggestions